jpgoldberg/toy-crypto-math/docs/source/modules/wycheproof/index.rst

 Each test case will be also have a dictionary of other elements, specific to the particular test data.
-That dictionary is available as :attr:`TestCase.fields`.
+That dictionary is available as :attr:`TestCase.other_data`.

 .. code-block:: json
     :force: